 When it comes to transport, questions about the customs rules to be observed are not the only ones.
-Whenever extensive stage décor or fragile and valuable works of art cannot be moved independently, it must be carefully planned with whom to entrust them to so they arrive at their destination safely and intact.
+Whenever extensive stage décor or fragile and valuable works of art or design objects cannot be moved independently, it must be carefully planned with whom to entrust them to so they arrive at their destination safely and intact.
 A certain degree of wear and tear is hardly avoidable during transport: Some theater companies even say that damage of the stage design must be expected from the outset.
 In case of art works with high ideational and financial values, transport is a particular risk-phase, so that time and distance between safe storage locations should be kept as short as possible.

 Before a decision is made with regard to the mode of transportation, the following questions should be answered:

 It is advisable to seek advice from experienced colleagues, both at home and abroad.

 When considering shipping companies, one can distinguish between those specialized in fragile and valuable goods and those that transport any goods and commodities imaginable.

 Specialized shipping companies such as Schenker, Hasenkamp/Cologne, Tandem Kunst GmbH/Frechen, DART Cologne/Berlin, and Rock-It Cargo Germany/Erding frequently offer personalized service: The whole project is planned and supervised from door to door.
 Object-specific packaging systems are made available, the staff is specialized in dealing with objects of art and insurance coverage is guaranteed.
 The customs formalities in the country of origin and the destination country are also handled by them.
 Necessary accompanying documents (customs declarations, (pro-forma-)invoices, etc.) still have to be provided personally, however.

 Unfortunately, such specialists are rather expensive and thus are often not an option.